 As a business owner, you really need to be stringent about your payments.
 If a certain client consistently defaulting on the payments front, then you need to stop supplying products and services to that client.
 You might lose some business in the short run but this will be really rewarding for long-term business success.

 It is not always important to be rigid with your terms and condition.
 A little bit of flexibility always helps in maintaining happy client relationships.
 If you feel that the client has some genuine problem, then allowing him some extra time to make the payment is quite harmless.

-Generating financial reports and analysing which of the clients are paying late, consistently, can help you take corrective action.
-Reports of outstanding, invoice ageing and payments can be really helpful.
+Generating financial reports and analyzing which of the clients are paying late, consistently, can help you take corrective action.
+Reports of outstanding, invoice aging and payments can be really helpful.